 5) Annual reviews:(relationship building, sales and referrals)

-The associated links for walking you through the life insurance sales process are located below, but before you jump to them, learn how these two valuable people skills can benefit you.
+*The associated links for walking you through the life insurance sales process are located at the bottom of this page, but before you jump to them, learn how these two valuable people skills can benefit you.

 Keep in mind that selling life insurance is not a spectator sport.
 There is only one report card at the end of the month, and that is how many sales did you make?